kmatarese/glide/README.md

 <a name="pandas"></a>
 ### Pandas

-Note that the Pandas extension is actually support by default with all `glide` installs.
+Note that the Pandas extension is actually supported by default with all `glide` installs.

 See the extension docs [here](https://glide-etl.readthedocs.io/en/latest/glide.extensions.pandas.html) for node/pipeline reference information.

-See the tests
-[here](https://github.com/kmatarese/glide/tree/master/tests/pandas_ext/test_pandas.py)
-for some additional examples.
+See the tests [here](https://github.com/kmatarese/glide/tree/master/tests/pandas_ext/test_pandas.py) for some additional examples.